Here is a list of questions that we get all the time. Hopefully you find what you’re looking for! If not, shoot us an

 Social media is the name of the game these days.
 If you want to travel for work, this is your ticket.

-Another way we have used to get the word out is through a new piece of software called Stim Social – it helps spread the word by adding people that would be interested in your account.
-It sounds lame that we had “software” helping us – but really, it is the only way that we can spread the word!
+Another way we have used to get the word out is through a new service called Stim Social – it helps spread the word by adding people that would be interested in your account.
+It sounds lame that we had help raising awareness – but really, it is the only way that we can spread the word!
 You can do it ‘old-school’ and add people manually.
 But aint nobody got time for that – I’d rather be out playing in the parks!

 What camera do you use?